EquipableMC/SkLogs/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggestion
-about: Suggest something for skript-logs
+about: Suggest something for SkLogs

 ---